Search Close

 Theme week on sustainable development

 Sustainability Week 2025 will highlight sustainability based on the three dimensions of ecological, social and economic sustainability.
-During the week, visitors can learn more about ongoing projects and research in the field of the environment and sustainable development, listen to speakers in the field, visit interesting exhibitions and participate in activities around the campus.
+During the week, visitors could learn more about ongoing projects and research in the field of the environment and sustainable development, listen to speakers in the field, visit interesting exhibitions and participate in activities around the campus.

 Three people with a bike each, outside.
 Photo.